jp-docker-basic/docker-networking/networking-cmd.md

 - `--gateway 172.18.0.1`: Specifies the gateway IP address for the network.
 - `--ip-range 172.18.0.0/24`: Defines the range of IP addresses that can be assigned to containers on this network.
 - `my-custom-network`: The name given to the network.

+## Connect a Container to a Network:
+To connect a Docker container to a network, you can use the docker network connect command followed by the network name and the container name or ID.

+> docker network connect my-network my-container

+In this example:

+- `my-network` is the name of the network to which you want to connect the container.
+- `my-container` is the name or ID of the container you want to connect to the network.

+### Docker network prune:

+The docker network prune command is used to remove all unused Docker networks from your system.

+> docker network prune

+If you want to skip the confirmation prompt, you can use the -f or --force option:

+> docker network prune -f